 Justice, Inquiry, & Action Justice Unit Plan

 This unit plan should be designed around a specific literary work (novel, play, several short stories, collection of poems, or other genre) that serves as an anchor text in a thematic unit appropriate to secondary teaching.
-The unit plan should demonstrate your understanding of critical inquiry approaches to curriculum and instruction.
+The unit plan should demonstrate your understanding of critical inquiry, social justice approaches to curriculum and instruction.

 Identify the anticipated grade level and course in which you would teach this unit.
 Your unit should be between 3-6 weeks in length.

 2) A clear indication of how your students will engage in critical inquiry.

 4) Describe the grade level and social/cultural background of your students and explain how the age and background of your students factors into the content and methods of the unit.
 Describe also how you will address a diversity of reading abilities in your class, and how you would support ELL students.